-I grew up looking after and interacting with a wide range of animals (cats, dogs, horses, calves, pigs, a guinea pig, stick insects and more), and often roaming the moors, swamps and woods behind our house (“Brunssumerheide“) for hours.
+I grew up looking after and interacting with a wide range of animals (cats, dogs, horses, calves, pigs, a guinea pig, stick insects and more), and often roaming the moors, swamps and woods behind our house (“Brunssumerheide“) for hours (with my dog Robbie).
+It does not always look as glossy as in this photo.
+In fact, it usually does not!

 I rode horses for a while in my teens.
 First, next-door as the neighbours and their relatives a few houses away along the same road had horses.
 Next, at Stal Heihof van Abdissenbosch, run by Chris and Jeannette Haazen at the time.
 (You can see Chris and Jeannette in the three videos below.
 Ever seen a horse dance?
 If not, then you really gotta watch the first video.)